 Conclusion

-Using microinverters to add a few panels to a constrained string is a viable strategy.
+Using microinverters to add a few panels to a constrained string is a viable strategy – for the ROI on extra capacity, see are solar panels worth it.
 It is even easier if your hybrid inverter supports AC input from microinverters, too.
-You need to watch out for exceeding the 3.68kWh generation capacity per phase.
+You need to watch out for exceeding the 3.68kW generation capacity per phase.
 However, you can solve this problem by applying for a G99 DNO and carry on with the expansion.